 While you will probably not be quizzed on current events, it makes sense to keep up with the news on developments in the health care field, so that you can make intelligent conversation.
 This can be done by reading a good daily newspaper or weekly newsmagazine.

-You will have the opportunity to do a videotaped practice interview with Gigi, so that you can have a chance to observe yourself and get feedback on your interviewing style.
-The Health Sciences Office keeps a notebook of applicants' reports of their interviews at various schools; you may want to consult this before an interview.
+You will have the opportunity to do a mock interview with Gigi, so that you can have a chance to practice and get feedback on your interviewing style.
+The Health Sciences Office keeps applicants' reports of their interviews at various schools; you should request these before an interview.